 Check your feet every day.
 Inspect the tops, sides, soles, heels, and between your toes.
 If you have vision problems, ask someone to check your feet for you.
 Use a moisturizer to keep your skin healthier.
 Look for:

 - Firm or hard spots

-Your provider may prescribe the following medicines to control your peripheral artery disease.
-DO NOT stop taking these medicines without first talking with your provider.
+Your provider may prescribe the following medicines to control your peripheral artery disease:

-- Aspirin or a medicine called clopidogrel (Plavix), which keeps your blood from forming clots
+- Aspirin, clopidogrel (Plavix), or other medicines which keep your blood from forming clots

 - Cilostazol, a medicine that widens (dilates) the blood vessels